Cotton in the cockpit of his post-war Lockheed 12A G-AGTL. Note

 had so impressed his German hosts that they described it as

 the "Kolossal Lockheed".

-Frederick Sidney Cotton was born on 17th June 1894 at Gooranga near
+Frederick Sidney Cotton was born on 17th June 1894 at Gooranga

-it was intended that the children should further their education.
+where it was intended that the children should further their education.

 Shortly after arrival in England, young Sidney incurred the wrath